 In the spring the weather begins warming up, trees begin greening, and hikers get the itch to be outside!
 But humans are not the only things that start getting out in the woods in the spring.
 Snakes begin waking up and stirring around and there are always a lot of snake encounters this time of year.
-Hikers are often wondering whether or […]
+Hikers […]

 It seems like there are not many people who are really fond of our slithery neighbors in the woods and waterways.
-Maybe it is a holdover from the serpent that helped make fools of Adam and Eve, or maybe it is just the alien-ness of the scales and cold blood – but unless you are a herpetologist at heart, chances […]
+Maybe it is a holdover from the serpent that helped make fools of Adam and Eve, or maybe it is just the alien-ness of the scales and cold blood – but unless you are […]

 I read some headlines several months ago about a tick, the bite of which can make people permanently allergic to red meat!
 It sounded so implausible that I figured it must be B.S. but it turns out it’s true.
-Since I first read about the rare and bizarre alpha-gal allergy that can be caused by the bite of the Lone […]
+Since I first read about the rare and bizarre alpha-gal allergy that can be caused by […]